simaosantos01/simaosantos01/README.md

 Click [here](https://github.com/simaosantos01/data-structures-project) to access the project!

 ### :black_medium_square: Web Development Project
-Project developed within the scope of the web development course unit.
+Project developed within the scope of the web development course unit and consisted on the development of a books webstore from a client-server paradigm.
+The software consists of two major components.
+First, the REST API is built on top of the MVC paradigm which will serve as a way of communication with the client side using requests and responses over the HTTP protocol, and the second as a client side application.

 Click [here](https://github.com/simaosantos01/web-development-project) to access the project!

 ### :black_medium_square: Databases Project
-Project developed within the scope of the databases course unit.
+Project developed within the scope of the databases course unit and consisted on the design and implementation of a restaurant database.

 Click [here](https://github.com/simaosantos01/databases-project) to access the project!